Gustavo Lopez (fighter)

 Gustavo Hernandez Lopez (born June 27, 1989) is an American mixed martial artist who competes in the Bantamweight division.
 A professional since 2012, he has competed for the Ultimate Fighting Championship.
-He is the current Bantamweight Champion in the Czech fighting promotion Real Fight Arena (RFA).
+He is the current Bantamweight Champion in the Slovak fighting promotion Real Fight Arena (RFA).

 Background

 Lopez was raised in Wapato, Washington, along with two brothers.
 As a freshman in 2004, Lopez started his wrestling career at Wapato High School after his friends “tricked” him into trying out for the team.
 Four seasons, three state appearances and two medals at Mat Classic initially led to a full athletic scholarship to Stanford University.
 Nevertheless, Gustavo didn't want to leave his recently widowed mother and move to California, so he resorted to turn the offer down and attend local Yakima Valley College.
 While competing there, he qualified for the NJCAA tournament twice while earning an associate’s degree in business accounting.

 While in community college, Gustavo began training at Yakima MMA and after a friend asked Lopez to corner a fight and a fighter on the card dropped out on the day of the event, Lopez agreed to step in and knocked out his opponent in seven seconds.
 He won his next eight amateur fights, turning pro in 2009 after it became difficult to find challengers.
 During the same time period, he became a nationally ranked NAIA wrestler at 141 pounds and earned his bachelor's degree in finance at Menlo College in 2014.